Table of Contents

-If you’re anything like most Americans, you likely hold a large percentage of your wealth in a 401(k), 403(b), or another employer-sponsored retirement plan.
+If you’re anything like most Americans, you likely hold a significant percentage of your wealth in a 401(k), 403(b), or another employer-sponsored retirement account.

-The problem is that most employer-sponsored plans offer a random menu of investment options that can be difficult to understand, leaving many investors confused in the investment process.
-To make matter worse, existing robo-advisors will not manage these employer-provided plans.
+The problem is that most employer-sponsored plans offer a random menu of investment options that can be difficult to understand, leaving many employees confused about the investment process.
+To make matters worse, existing robo-advisors will not manage these employer-provided plans.

-When you sign up from Blooom, you connect your eligible retirement accounts and the service uses a proprietary algorithm to analyze and optimize your investment portfolio.
+It’s completely free to receive a retirement account analysis from Blooom.
+You simply create a free Blooom account, connect your eligible retirement accounts and the service uses a proprietary algorithm to analyze and optimize your investment portfolio.

 Here is a nice overview of the process: